Updated January 11th, 2022 by TraveltheGreekWay

 Between 16-19 September every year, Aegina organizes The Aegina Fistiki Fest, one of the biggest and very popular commercial festivals in Greece.
-From sampling pistachio to indulge in local gastronomy and traditional dancing, the Festival has it all.
+From sampling pistachio to indulging in local gastronomy and traditional dancing, the Festival has it all.

 What else can I visit on Aegina Island?

-Markellos Tower, built in 1802, a historical salmon pink Venetian fortification which was later used as a headquarters during the Greek Revolution of 1821.
+Markellos Tower, built in 1802, is a historical salmon pink Venetian fortification which was later used as a headquarters during the Greek Revolution of 1821.
 It can be found in Aegina town

 Aegina Lighthouse of Bouzas, a km far from Aegina port, is great for watching the sunset

 The Christos Kapralos Museum was once the workshop of the famous Greek sculptor and now hosts pieces of his work.
 Located in the Plakakia district of Aegina Town, it is close to the home of famous Greek author Nikos Kazantzakis.
-However, Kazantzakis’ home is not open to the public.
+However, Kazantzakis home is not open to the public.

 Where to eat on Aegina?